Optimality and Approximate Optimality of Source-Channel Separation in Networks: Notation and Definitions

 \section{Notation and Definitions}

-In this section, we provide the notation and define the codes in consideration.
-The notation would become rather unwieldy if a unified framework were used for all the problems treated in this work.
-We therefore forgo this ambitious goal and define the problems separately; however, when convenient, the notation will be kept consistent among them.
-We focus on the problems with finite-alphabet discrete sources, finite-alphabet discrete channels and bounded distortion measures, unless noted otherwise explicitly.
+In this section, notation and necessary definitions are provided.
+The notation would become rather unwieldy if a unified framework were used for all the problems treated in this work, therefore we forgo this ambitious goal and define the problems separately.
+We focus on the problems with discrete-time finite-alphabet memoryless sources, discrete-time finite-alphabet memoryless channels and bounded distortion measures, unless stated otherwise explicitly.
+It should be noted that it is often assumed that the sources are independent of the channels in such separation problems, which is also assumed in this work; this is because otherwise, even if the encoding and the decoding functions are designed separately, the inherent dependence between the source and the channel will render such a separation rather meaningless even in a point-to-point setting.